 Platforms, stairs, ladders, and crossover systems are common in manufacturing and industrial facilities.
-This article illustrates and describes the basic names of stairs parts and terms common to industrial stairs.
+This article describes the basic names of stairs parts and terms common to industrial stairs.

 Stair Parts – Elements that make up a stair component or staircase